 Looker Embedded

-Looker Embedded is part of the Google Cloud and works as an add-on for Looker BI.
+Looker Embedded is part of Google Cloud and is one of three Looker platform editions (alongside Standard and Enterprise), purpose-built for deploying analytics to external, customer-facing users.
 It offers three embedding options (all through an iframe):

-- Private Embedding.
+- Private embedding.
 You share your Looks or dashboard with external users.
-They need to be re-authenticated through Google auth to view the data, e.g. with their Gmail account.
+They need to log in to view the data, either with a Looker account, Google OAuth, or another identity provider via OpenID Connect.

-- Public embed.
+- Public embedding.
 You share Looks (not dashboards) on websites, apps, or public pages.

 While Looker embeds through an iframe, it’s not quite the same as other BI tools with embedded capabilities.
 Most of these tools slap your dashboards or reports straight into your app (somewhat sluggishly, thanks to iframe embedding).